Skip to Content

 Overview

-David Hamilton Roos serves as Chair of the firm’s Workers’ Compensation division.
-He represents insurance carriers, third-party administrators, and employers in the defense of workers’ compensation claims.
-David has authored many articles, including:
+David Hamilton Roos is the Chair of Henderson Franklin’s Workers’ Compensation Department and a member of the firm’s Executive Committee.
+He represents insurance carriers, third-party administrators, and employers in defending workers’ compensation claims.

 • “Recent Legal Developments in Workers’ Compensation Law,” published in the Winter 2011 Trial Advocate Quarterly;